 Detailed Data

-This section provides detailed results from the on-site data collection, broken out by measure category and by custom and spec homes.
+This section provides detailed results from the on-site data collection of non-program homes, broken out by measure category and by custom and spec homes.
 Significance testing was performed between custom and spec results, significantly different results are notated with the a superscript symbol.

 Note, that given the high-level of detail in this section, some sample sizes are quite small.
 Readers should note the sample sizes when looking at values presented as percentages.